sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 # Platform Safety Intelligence: Geographic Threat Pattern Analysis

+# Table of Contents:

+1. Project Overview
+2. How This Project Relates To Security
+3. Why Threat Analysis Matters
+4. Part 1: Data Cleaning and Exploratory Analysis
+5. Part 2: Exploratory Data Analysis on Gulf Cooperation Council (GCC) Countries and Threat Pattern Analysis

 ## Project Overview
-This project analyzes high-severity content enforcement patterns across Gulf Cooperation Council (GCC) countries using data from the Snap Inc. H1 2024 Transparency Report.
-It demonstrates threat intelligence analysis skills including geographic threat distribution, category-based risk assessment, content moderation effectiveness metrics, and repeat offender detection.
+This project analyzes data from the Snap Inc. H1 2024 Transparency Report.
+The data is analyzed in two parts:

+- 1: Data Cleaning and Exploratory Analysis
-## Portions of the exploratory data analysis were originally written for DATA 2100 (Introduction to Data Analytics) at the University of Pennsylvania and later expanded with a security analytics framework.
+**(This portion of the exploratory data analysis was originally a project of DATA 2100 (Introduction to Data Analytics) at the University of Pennsylvania and later expanded with a security analytics framework)**

-## This README was partially assisted by AI for clarity, but all analysis and metrics were created independently.
+- 2: Exploratory Data Analysis on Gulf Cooperation Council (GCC) Countries and Threat Pattern Analysis

+Dataset:
+- **Source:** Snapchat Transparency Report (H1 2024)
+- **Scale:** 22,988 enforcement records
+- **Coverage:** 200+ countries, 15+ violation categories
+- **Metrics:** Total enforcements, unique accounts impacted, median response times

+This project demonstrates:
+- Threat intelligence analysis skills
+- Geographic threat distribution
+- Category-based risk assessment
+- Content moderation effectiveness metrics
+- Repeat offender detection

-## Why This Is Security Work
+## How This Project Relates To Security

 **Content moderation IS security operations:**
 - Detecting harmful content = Detecting malicious activity